EIGHT ENTRIES

 NOVOSIBIRSK

-A search was carried out on 14 January 1972, in connection with Case No. 24, at the home of Alexander Rybakov, a technician at the Institute of Physical and Chemical Bases of Mineral Processing.
+A search was carried out on 14 January 1972, in connection with “Case 24”, at the home of Alexander Rybakov, a technician at the Institute of Physical & Chemical Bases of Mineral Processing.
 In the search of his home a hectograph was confiscated along with much samizdat literature.
-On 20 March A. Rybakov was arrested.

 LENINGRAD

-In May a search was carried out in connection with the case of Yu.
-Melnik (CCE 24.2), at the home of Letinsky.
+In May 1972 a search was carried out in connection with the case of Yu.
+Melnik (CCE 24.2 [5]), at the home of Letinsky.

 SVERDLOVSK

-At the end of April Vladimir Markman was arrested.
 At first he was charged under Article 206 (RSFSR Criminal Code).
 In the middle of May Article 206 was changed to Article 190-1.
-Markman is an engineer; recently he had been working as a loader.[5]
+Markman is an engineer; recently he had been working as a loader [6].

 KIEV

-In the middle of March the poet Mykola Kholodny[6] was arrested.
+In the middle of March 1972 the poet Mykola Kholodny [7] was arrested.

 On 18 April the writer Ivan Dzyuba was arrested (CCE 24.3).
 His flat had been searched three times since the middle of January (the last time on the day of his arrest).
 He has tuberculosis in an advanced state, and cirrhosis of the lungs.

-Oles Serhiyenko[7] has been arrested.
+Oles Sergiyenko (Ukr.
+Serhiyenko) [8] has been arrested.

-In the middle of April a search was carried out at the home of the [actor and] science-fiction writer, Berdnyk, a member of the Union of Writers of the Ukraine and a former prisoner in the Stalinist camps.[8]
-In the search some article by I. Dzyuba and two typewriters were removed.
-On 28 April Berdnyk declared a hunger-strike and sent a letter to Shelest, First Secretary of the Ukrainian Communist Party Central Committee, in which he said that the KGB had again broken away from the control of the Party, and that he feared another period of lawlessness would ensue.
+On 28 April Berdnyk declared a hunger-strike and sent a letter to Shelest, First Secretary of the Ukrainian Communist Party (CPU) Central Committee, in which he said that the KGB had again broken away from the control of the Party, and that he feared another period of lawlessness would ensue.
 In the same letter he announced that he would not stop his hunger-strike until Shelest or somebody from the KGB received him, and until everything that had been seized was returned to him.

-On 3 May one of Shelest’s deputies received him.
 He was presented with all kinds of excuses, but was told that they were unable to intervene in KGB matters, in the middle of May he was summoned to the KGB and all that had been removed during the search was returned to him.
 His hunger-strike had lasted 16 days.

 LVOV

-The artist Stefaniya Shabatura and [the poet Hryhoriy] Chubay have been arrested.[9]
+The artist Stefaniya Shabatura and the poet Hryhoriy Chubay have been arrested [10].

-On 14 January 1972, in a village in Volynia, Danylo Lavrentevich Shumuk[10] was arrested.
+On 14 January 1972, Danylo Lavrentevich SHUMUK [11] was arrested in a village in Volynia //Region (West Ukraine).
 During a search his memoirs about the time he spent in a camp were confiscated.
 Before the war Shumuk was a member of the Communist Party of the Western Ukraine.
-He was first arrested by the Poles at the beginning of the thirties and spent 8 years in Polish prisons.
-He took part m the Patriotic War.
-In 1943 he joined the [Stepan] Bandera [nationalist] movement.
-In 1945 he was arrested and served a 10-year sentence.
-In 1958 he was arrested again on the same grounds, and given another 10 years.
+He was first arrested by the Poles at the beginning of the 1930s and spent eight years in Polish prisons.

 At the beginning of March Vasyl Romanyuk [12] was arrested in Ivano-Frankovsk.